 The Staten Island Ferry is always FREE and leaves from Manhattan from South Ferry/ Whitehall to the St. George Terminal on Staten Island.
 The 25-minute voyage takes passengers across scenic New York harbor passing by the Statue of Liberty, Governors Island, and offering a breathtaking view of the skyline of lower Manhattan.
 For more information visit Staten Island Ferry Schedule.

 Do not enter the Museum’s address in a GPS!
 It will take you to the other side of Staten Island.
 Enter “1 Bay Street” or “National Lighthouse Museum.”

 Drive towards the St. George Ferry Terminal Maintenance Building at 1 Bay Street.
 As you pass the St. George Post Office you will see a green plywood construction fence, stay to the right.
 When the fence ends at the intersection for the ferry, look for a blue sign for the Maintenance Building.
 Drive down that driveway (even if it says “Do No Enter / Authorized Vehicles Only”) and make a sharp RIGHT turn at the security booth.

-For additional parking, The Staten Island Ferry terminal muni-metered parking lots are closest to the museum.
-Visitors can pay by credit card with coins.
+The Staten Island Ferry terminal muni-metered parking lots are closest to the museum.
+Visitors can pay by credit card or with coins.
+The Empire Outlets parking garage costs $5 for up to 5 hours.
 Private lots to the north of the terminal can be used at a flat fee of $7.00 per day.
 Please note that overnight parking is not permitted in any of these lots.